mokhosh/jarbon/README.md

 # Jarbon (Jalali Carbon)
 ## A Jalali wrapper for Carbon to use with Laravel.

-The idea is to add Jalali functionality to Carbon instances without breaking changes.
+The idea is to add Jalali functionality to Carbon instances without introducing breaking changes.

 Warning: still in very early development stages.